AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

 ## What's new? {#new}

-Get a glimpse of what you get with Adobe Campaign v8.
+Get a glimpse of the newest enhancements in Adobe Campaign Web user interface in this page.
+For a comprehensive list of key capabilities and release updates features, check out [this section](../../v8/rn/whats-new.md).

 ### Enhancements with Campaign v8 {#ac-enhancements}